Table of Contents

 Why "Wait and See" Isn't Always the Answer

 While the NHS does an incredible job of managing thyroid disease, the system is designed to catch overt illness.
 It is less geared towards "optimising" health for those who fall into the "subclinical" category—where TSH is slightly high but T4 is still normal.
+If you are told to "wait and see," taking a proactive approach by monitoring your levels and symptoms can help you catch changes before they impact your quality of life.

 Conclusion